ftaeger/docker-astmanproxy/README.md

 3. `docker run -d astmanproxy:latest`

-# How to mount a local directory into the container to access the config files
+# How to mount a local directory into the container to access the config files directly

 Run the container with a local directory mounted to /etc/asterisk:

 1. Create a directory on the docker host to hold your files.
 For example "/docker/docker-astmanproxy/config"
-2. There should be 3 files in this directory: astmanproxy.conf, astmanproxy.users and astmanproxy-ssl.conf - you can use the examples from the build directory.
+2. There should be 3 files in this directory: astmanproxy.conf, astmanproxy.users and astmanproxy-ssl.conf - you can use the example files from the build directory.
 3. If required also put the astmanproxy.pem file into this directory.
 If not it will just be created on the first container startup.
-I've added the command to have a 2048 bit key generated in the 4th step as an example ...
+I've added the command to have a 2048 bit SSL key generated in the 4th step for reference ...
 4. `docker run --name=astmanproxy -d -e "SSL_KEY_SIZE=2048" -v /docker/docker-astmanproxy/config:/etc/asterisk astmanproxy:latest`